 Synthetic microfiber wears like a dream.
 It doesn't rip or scratch easily, and you can quickly remove accumulated hair with a lint brush or even just by wiping it with your hands.
 Most stains come out of microfiber with mild soap and water.

 Canvas slipcovers make an especially good option in homes with pets.
 The durable cotton fabric doesn't tear easily, and you can simply remove the slipcover if it gets dirty and toss it in a washing machine.
 They are also fairly inexpensive—especially when comparing the price to the cost of a new couch.
-So if your slipcover becomes ruined with claw marks or stains, it's replacement much less a financial hurdle.
+So if your slipcover becomes ruined with claw marks or stains, replacement is much less of a financial hurdle.

 Stain- and odor-resistant treated outdoor fabrics repel moisture and even fend off bacteria, so you can share your couch with your pooch without compromising your own comfort.
 You could bring outdoor furniture into the house, or make slipcovers to cover pre-pet purchases.
 Or simply choose from an extensive selection of fabrics, styles, and colors to upholster a new piece of furniture, a design trend that outdoor fabric and furniture manufacturers both seem perfectly willing to accommodate.

 Rule of Thumb

 As a general rule for choosing pet-friendly fabrics, look for something with a tight weave.
-Patterns, textures and darker colors help hide pet hair and dirt until you have a chance to clean.
+Patterns, textures, and darker colors help hide pet hair and dirt until you have a chance to clean.
 If you have a pet with white hair, a lighter fabric will be a better choice in this instance.
 Keep in mind that chenille, velvet, silk, and tweed are all fabrics you should avoid when shopping for pet-friendly furniture.